Mark Verber - January 1995 [Some Updates Feb 2006, and Sept 2017]

 There is a lot of tools to share play lists and music over the network.
 At some point I will write something about things like:

-These days my one the go music typically comes from an iPhone.
-I have a 6th generation Nano which is perfect for music when I am running.
-For awhile I tried down sampling our loseless music.
+These days my one the go music typically comes from an Google Pixel 2.
+I tried down sampling our loseless music.
 First to 192k VBS using a LAME encoder and to 256 using 256 AAC on the theory that on the go I wouldn't notice the drop of audio fidelity.
-Alas, I did, so I carry a small piece of our music in Apple Loseless format.
+Alas, I did, so I carry a small piece of our music in loseless

 I have been using cables which were given to me or came with my equipment.
 My interconnects are made by WorldWire, and my speaker cables are the typical 12 gauge speaker cable which can be purchased at better quality hardware store :-).